Conditional Statements

 EVALUATE TRUE -

-Evaluating multiple conditions instead of checking a variable's value.
+Evaluating different conditions instead of validating a single condition.
 EVALUATE has the boolean value (TRUE or FALSE), and WHENs have the logical expressions.

 Example - Validating weekday using day number in week.